wendy-twendy/velora-tech.com/docs/REACT-COMPONENTS.md

 The website features a 3D visualization using the Spline tool, which is implemented as a React component:

-### Components
+### Components Structure

+The Spline integration has been refactored into a modular structure with clear separation of concerns:

+1. **Main Components**:
-1. **SplineSceneBasic**: The main container component that handles loading states, error handling, WebGL support detection, and responsive sizing.
+   - `SplineSceneBasic` (`src/components/spline-scene-basic.tsx`): The main container component that handles rendering states and coordinates the 3D scene.
-2. **SplineScene**: A wrapper around the Spline React component that manages the loading of the 3D scene and handles canvas rendering.
+   - `SplineScene` (`src/components/ui/spline.tsx`): A wrapper around the Spline React component that manages the loading of the 3D scene.

+2. **Utility Modules**:
+   - `scene-effects.ts`: Manages React effects and state for the SplineSceneBasic component.
+   - `scene-adjustments.ts`: Contains utilities for adjusting the 3D scene based on viewport size.
+   - `spline/types.ts`: Type definitions for Spline components.
+   - `spline/utils.ts`: General utility functions for Spline components.
+   - `spline/screen-adjustments.ts`: Functions for responsive adjustments based on screen size.

 ### Implementation Details

+- **Modular Architecture**: The implementation follows a modular approach with clear separation of concerns:
+  - Core rendering logic is kept in the main component files
+  - Effects and state management are isolated in dedicated modules
+  - Scene adjustment logic is separated from component rendering
+  - Type definitions are centralized in dedicated type files

+- **Loading and Initialization**:
-- The Spline scene is lazy-loaded to improve initial page load performance.
+  - The Spline scene is lazy-loaded to improve initial page load performance
-- WebGL support is checked before attempting to load the 3D scene to prevent errors on unsupported browsers.
+  - WebGL support is checked before attempting to load the 3D scene
-- Comprehensive error handling provides user-friendly fallbacks when the 3D scene cannot be loaded.
+  - Comprehensive error handling provides user-friendly fallbacks

+- **Debugging**:
-- Debug information is available through the global `__reactComponentBridgeDebug` object.
+  - Debug information is available through the global `__SPLINE_DEBUG` object
+  - Console logs are prefixed with component names for easier filtering

+- **Responsive Design**:
-- The component dynamically adjusts its dimensions to match the hero section layout.
+  - The component dynamically adjusts its dimensions to match the hero section layout
-- Camera and object positioning are adjusted based on viewport size for optimal viewing on different devices.
+  - Camera and object positioning are adjusted based on viewport size
+  - Screen-specific adjustments are applied through dedicated utility functions

 ### Responsive Behavior